-The aim of the programme is as defined in Commission Regulation No 200/2010: the reduction of Salmonella spp. in breeding flocks of Gallus gallus (the Union target) shall be a reduction to 1 % or less of the maximum percentage of adult breeding flocks of Gallus gallus remaining positive for Salmonella enteritidis, Salmonella infantis, Salmonella hadar, Salmonella typhimurium and Salmonella virchow (the relevant salmonella serotypes)
+The aim of the programme is as defined in Commission Regulation No 200/2010 of 10 March 2010: the reduction of Salmonella spp. in breeding flocks of Gallus gallus (the Union target) shall be a reduction to 1 % or less of the maximum percentage of adult breeding flocks of Gallus gallus remaining positive for Salmonella Enteritidis, Salmonella Infantis, Salmonella Hadar, Salmonella Typhimurium including monophasic ST with antigenic type 1,4,[5],12:i:-)and Salmonella vVrchow (the relevant salmonella serotypes).